awsdocs/amazon-personalize-developer-guide/doc_source/campaigns.md

 ## Creating a campaign \(AWS SDKs\)<a name="create-campaign-sdk"></a>

  After your solution version status is Active you are ready to deploy it with an Amazon Personalize campaign\.
-Use the following code to create a campaign with the AWS SDK for Python \(Boto3\) or AWS SDK for Java 2\.x\.

-The example code uses the following parameters \(for a complete list of parameters, see [CreateCampaign](API_CreateCampaign.md)\):
-+ A name for the campaign\.
-+ The solution version's ARN \(Amazon Resource Name\)\.
-+ The [Minimum provisioned TPS](#min-tps-auto-scaling) the campaign will support \(the minimum value for this parameter is 1\)\.
+Use the following code to create a campaign\.
+Give the campaign a name, specify the Amazon Resource Name \(ARN\) of the solution version to deploy, and optionally specify the [Minimum provisioned TPS](#min-tps-auto-scaling) the campaign will support \(the default value for this parameter is 1\)\.
+If you use the [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md) recipe, you can configure item exploration with the `itemExplorationWeight` and `explorationItemAgeCutOff` parameters\.
-+ *Optional* campaign configuration parameters `itemExplorationWeight` and `explorationItemAgeCutOff.`

-The campaign configuration parameters are specific to the recipe that you used to train the solution version \(for more information about recipes see [Step 1: Choosing a recipe](working-with-predefined-recipes.md)\)\.
+------
+#### [ SDK for Python \(Boto3\) ]

 In this example, the `itemExplorationWeight` and `explorationItemAgeCutOff` parameters are specific to the [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md) recipe\.
 The default itemExplorationWeight is *0\.3* and the default explorationItemAgeCutOff is *30*\.
 If you leave out campaign configuration parameters, the default values apply\.

-------
-#### [ SDK for Python \(Boto3\) ]

 ```
 import boto3